Iblis (film)

-Synopsis

-The film is set in the 1980s and contains themes of fantasy and magical realism and also the film tells about life, death and life after death.

 Plot

 Vaisakhan lives in an unknown land, playing music at the homes where someone has died.
 He is a carefree youth, who is madly in love with Fida.
 His concepts of death and afterlife have heavily been influenced by his "muthassan" or grandpa, Sreedharan.

 This muthassan is a weird character who enjoys his life, travelling like a nomad.
 He is a funny character who even plans to make Vaisakhan and Fida fall in love.